Cloudflare workers

 Remove routes and service

-If you wish to remove routes and service, complete the following steps:
+If you wish to remove routes and services, complete the following steps:

 Remove routes

-1. Navigate to Worker Routes page.
-Under HTTP Routes, click on Edit link for the route that you wish to remove.
+1. Navigate to the Worker Routes page.
+Under HTTP Routes, click the Edit link for the route you wish to remove.

 2. Select the service and environment and click on Remove.